fzhem/sqltools-mssql-driver/README.md

 ## Changelog

+### 0.5.3
+- Add option to display empty databases in side panel.
+- Use MS recommended sys table to get a list of databases.
+This potentially fixes [vscode-sqltools/issues#710](https://github.com/mtxr/vscode-sqltools/issues/710)

 ### 0.5.2
 - Throw error for database misconfiguration rather than retrying connection.
 You will now see an error rather than successfully connected when credentials or config is wrong.

 ### 0.5.1
 - Resolved GetChildrenForTreeItemRequest failed error when user accesses inaccessible schema.
-- Add option to display empty schema.
+- Add option to display empty schema in side panel.

 ### 0.5.0
 - Add msnodesqlv8 driver